dukedotdev/pd3Mods/README.md

-# pd3Mods
+# dukedotdev's PAYDAY 3 Mods
-A collection of all my PAYDAY 3 mods' source code.
+This repo contains the **source code** of all my PD3 mods.
+If you're looking for compiled versions, please see [my website](https://dkdd.link/pd3mods)!